2025-2026 BOARD OF DIRECTORS

 Terms of Reference

-- The Chair of the Council reviews the Terms of Reference with CAS President, CEO and CSO at the end of each 3-year term.
+The Chair of the Council reviews the Terms of Reference as needed with the COO, CEO, CAS President, and CSO CAS Board of Directors.
+At a minimum, the Terms of Reference will be reviewed once, at the end of each Chair’s 3-year term.

 ALUMNI RELATIONS COMMITTEE - Terms of reference